How To Make Friends In A New City / After University

 In general you shouldn't feel ashamed of wanting to make friends, but I know some people are self-conscious about it anyways, and feel like they're some needy wretch who's bothering all the people who already have social circles.
 If you're new in town people will think it's normal and understandable if you're trying to meet some new friends.
 It's what anyone would do.
 They know you're starting from scratch because you just moved somewhere new, not because you're flawed and unlovable.
 They won't look at you with pity if you try to strike up a conversation with them or invite them to hang out.
 In fact, they may respect your gumption for trying to meet them.

 If you do have any existing contacts or prospects then take advantage of them

 The hardest scenario is to be in a new city, not know a single person, and have to build your social life from scratch.
 I'll cover some ideas that can help with that situation below.
 It's not always that drastic though.
 Like if someone graduates from university then they do lose access to that huge source of easy new people to meet.
-However, they still have all their current friends, who they can keep hanging out with and possibly meet some new folks through.
-If they stay in the same area then nothing is stopping them from continuing to meet others through all the non-school methods they've already been using (e.g., they can still rejoin that beer softball league next summer, stay on as a part-time server at the restaurant, or keep dropping by the pub or comic book shop they like).
+However, they still have all their current friends, who they can keep hanging out with and possibly meet some new people through.
+If they stay in the same area then nothing is stopping them from continuing to meet people through all the non-school methods they've already been using (e.g., they can still rejoin that beer softball league next summer, stay on as a part-time server at the restaurant, or keep dropping by the pub or comic book shop they like).
 Just because you've technically graduated from college doesn't mean you have to throw all this stuff out and start from square one.
 Somewhat similarly, when someone moves to a new city they may know a handful of people in the area.
 They may have a roommate or two.
 This may not be a lot, but it could be a way to jump start their social life.